jsonfm/fastapi-react-ecommerce/README.md

 ### 💾 Database
-A database it's available with Docker if you don't want to install.
-For use it just create a `.env` file in the root directory, and fill the following fields:
+A database it's available with Docker if you don't want to install it.
+For use it, just create a `.env` file in the root directory, and fill the following fields:
 ```
 MONGO_USERNAME=
 MONGO_PASSWORD=